 In May 2012, we obtained an SPA from the FDA for a potential Phase 3 pivotal clinical trial of MYDICAR.
 The FDA's SPA process creates a written agreement between the sponsoring company and the FDA regarding clinical trial design and other clinical trial issues, such as the trial endpoints, that can be used to support approval of a product candidate.
 The SPA is intended to provide assurance that if the agreed upon clinical trial protocols are followed and the clinical trial endpoints are achieved, the data may serve as the primary basis for an efficacy claim in support of a BLA.
 However, an SPA is not a guarantee of an approval of a product candidate or any permissible claims about the product candidate.
-In particular, an SPA agreement is not binding on the FDA if previously unrecognized public health concerns arise during the performance of the clinical trial protocols.
+In particular, an SPA agreement is not binding on the FDA if previously unrecognized public health concerns arise during the performance of the clinical trial, if other new scientific concerns regarding product candidate safety or efficacy arise or if the sponsoring company fails to comply with the agreed upon clinical trial protocols.
 Moreover, an SPA does not address all of the variables and details that may go into planning for or conducting a clinical trial, and any change in the protocol for a clinical trial can invalidate an SPA or require the sponsor to submit an amendment.
 Although our SPA with the FDA provides that the primary efficacy endpoint of time-to-recurrent heart failure-related hospitalizations in the presence of terminal events (all-cause death, heart transplant and LVAD implantation) is acceptable for a potential Phase 3 pivotal trial of MYDICAR, the SPA specifically provides that the FDA's agreement to this point assumes certain elements, including the acceptance of certain simulation models by the FDA and the validation by the FDA of the software used to implement the statistical model.
-In June 2013, the FDA and provided it with software for data simulations and analysis supporting our proposed statistical model, however, the FDA may not agree with the sufficiency of our simulation models and software used to implement that we use an alternative statistical model.
+In June 2013, the FDA advised us that it had concerns regarding the simulation results that we had submitted in favor of the trial model.
+Later in June 2013, we responded to the FDA and provided it with soft